Bipolar disorder

-While the causes of this mood disorder are not clearly understood, genetic and environmental factors are thought to play a role.
-Genetic factors may account for up to 70–90% of the risk of developing BD.
-Environmental risks include a history of child abuse and long-term stress.
 The condition is classified as bipolar I disorder if there has been at least one manic episode, with or without depressive episodes, and as bipolar II disorder if there has been at least one hypomanic episode (but no full manic episodes) and one major depressive episode.
-It is classified as cyclothymia if there are hypomanic episodes with periods of depression that do not meet the criteria for major depressive episodes.
+It is classified as cyclothymia if there are hypomanic symptoms with periods of depression that do not meet the criteria for major depressive episodes.
 If these symptoms are due to drugs or medical problems, they are not diagnosed as BD.

-Mood stabilizers, particularly lithium, and anticonvulsants, such as lamotrigine and valproate, as well as atypical antipsychotics are the mainstay of long-term pharmacologic relapse prevention.
-Antipsychotics are used for acute manic episodes or when mood stabilizers are ineffective or not tolerated, with long-acting injectables available for patients with adherence issues.
+Mood stabilizers, particularly lithium, and anticonvulsants, such as lamotrigine and valproate, as well as atypical antipsychotics are used for treatment.
+Atypical antipsychotics are used for acute manic episodes or when mood stabilizers are ineffective or not tolerated, with long-acting injectables available for patients who struggle to maintain a medication regimen.
 There is evidence that psychotherapy improves the course of BD.
 Use of antidepressants in depressive episodes is controversial: they can be effective, but certain classes of antidepressants increase the risk of mania.
 The treatment of depressive episodes, therefore, is often difficult.
-Electroconvulsive therapy (ECT) is effective in acute manic and depressive episodes, especially with psychosis or catatonia.
-(Note: Catatonia is a syndrome characterized by profound unresponsiveness or stupor with abnormal movements in a person who is otherwise awake.)
-Admission to a psychiatric hospital may be required if someone is a risk to themselves or others; involuntary treatment is sometimes necessary if someone refuses treatment.
+Past studies have found that electroconvulsive therapy (ECT) is effective in acute manic and depressive episodes, particularly with psychosis or catatonia; (Note: Catatonia is a syndrome characterized by profound unresponsiveness or stupor with abnormal movements in a person who is otherwise awake.) likewise, past guidelines have recommended admission to a psychiatric hospital if someone is a risk to themselves or others, or involuntary treatment if someone refuses treatment.
+However, the Committee on Rights of Persons with Disabilities (CRPD) of the United Nations has recommended the abolition of institutionalization and forced treatments "such as sedatives, mood stabilizers, electro-convulsive treatment, and conversion therapy".

-BD occurs in approximately 2% of the population.
-Symptoms most commonly begin between 20-25 years old; an earlier onset is associated with a worse prognosis.
-Around 30% of people with BD have financial, social or work-related problems due to the condition.
-BD is among the top 20 causes of disability and leads to substantial societal costs.
-Due to lifestyle consequences and medication side effects, risk of death from natural causes, such as coronary artery disease, in people with BD is twice the average.
+The 6–12 month prevalence of bipolar disorder is 1%, while the lifetime prevalence is between 1 and 3%.
+The prevalence of pediatric bipolar disorder is 3.9%, although study estimates are higher with "broad bipolar criteria" and "older minimum age".
+The most frequent ages of onset are 24 or 46; the distribution of onset age is bimodal.
+An earlier onset is associated with worse depression and more frequent co-diagnosis of anxiety and substance use.
+Around 40–60% of people with BD are employed and over 80% "may take time off work for psychiatric reasons in a five year period."
+Occupational therapies appear cost-effective at returning people with BD to work.
+Social cognition is moderately impaired in people with BD, regardless of mood state.
+16% of people with BD are high functioning.
+As of 2021, people with BD accounted for 183 Years Lived with Disability (YLDs) per 100,000 people in the Americas (ranking 20th out of all conditions).
+Risk of death due to unnatural and natural causes is 7.3 and 1.9 times higher respectively.
+On average, life expectancy is 12.9 years shorter.